Buttery Crescent Rolls

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Roll each portion into a 12-in. circle; cut each circle into 12 wedges.
 Roll up wedges from the wide end and place point side down 2 in. apart on greased baking sheets.
 Curve ends to form crescents.
 Cover and let rise in a warm place until doubled, about 30 minutes.

 - Preheat oven to 350°.
-Bake 10-12 minutes or until golden brown.
+Bake until golden brown, 10-12 minutes.
 Remove from pans to wire racks.